python/cpython/Doc/howto/descriptor.rst

 Descriptors only work when used as class variables.
 When put in instances, they have no effect.

-The main motivation for descriptors is to let objects control what happens during dotted lookup.
+The main motivation for descriptors is to provide a hook allowing objects stored in class variables to control what happens during dotted lookup.

+Traditionally, the calling class controls what happens during lookup.
+Descriptors invert that relationship and allow the data being looked-up to have a say in the matter.

 Descriptors are used throughout the language.
 It is how functions turn into bound methods.
 Common tools like :func:`classmethod`, :func:`staticmethod`,